Last Updated on October 14, 2024

 A Navy Human Resources Officer is a commissioned officer in the United States Navy responsible for overseeing personnel management, recruitment and retention of personnel, career planning, financial assistance, and other matters related to personnel.
 They also provide guidance on personnel issues for both junior enlisted members and officers in all branches of service.

-One of the few ways to get commissioned as a Human Resources Officer in the Navy is through the Human Resources In-Service Procurement Program (HR ISPP).
+One of the main paths to becoming a Human Resources Officer in the Navy is by going through the Human Resources In-Service Procurement Program (HR ISPP).

 Eligibility Requirements